Facial Nerve Pain: Diagnosis and Treatment

 The presumed cause of TN is a blood vessel pressing on the trigeminal nerve in the head as it exits the brainstem.
-TN may be part of the normal aging process but in some cases, it is associated with another disorder, such as multiple sclerosis or other disorders characterized by damage to the myelin sheath that covers certain nerves.
+TN may be part of the normal aging process but in some cases, it is associated with another disorder or painful condition, such as multiple sclerosis or other disorders characterized by damage to the myelin sheath that covers certain nerves.

 may prevent activity.
 Trigeminal neuralgia is not fatal and is a unique diagnoses from hidden TMJ problems

 We’ll let you know how our pain specialist can help.
 Call 763-577-2484 or click the “Request Appointment” button to